Explore Keswick on Derwentwater

-Few visitors come to Keswick without making the short walk to the lakeshore and the boat landings from where rowing and small motor boats can be hired; the regular launch service around the lake also starts from here.
+Few visitors come to Keswick without making the short walk to the lakeshore of Derwentwater and the boat landings from where rowing and small motor boats can be hired; the regular launch service around the lake also starts from here.
+It takes about 15 minutes leisurely stroll via Lake Road and Hope Park to walk top the lake from Keswick Market Square.
 Another five minutes walk brings you to Friar's Crag with its tremendous views across the lake and Borrowdale.
-The climbing wall is for the more adventurous while the leisure pool, tennis and bowls add to the list of activities for all.

-The 4000 year old Stone Circle on the nearby airy hilltop of Castlerigg overlooks Keswick in its lovely valley setting on the shores of Derwentwater.
+The 4000 year old Castlerigg Stone Circle has breath-taking 360 degree views over the surrounding mountain and fells.
 The founding of St Kentigern's Church (AD533), the Market Charter (13th Century), early lead mining, quarrying, farming and the growth of pencil manufacture have all played their part in a long and often dramatic history.
 Famous literary names too, such as Southey, Coleridge, Wordsworth and Ruskin, were influential in attracting the early tourists to experience the spectacular scenery all around.